edward-qin/Japanese-Art-DCGAN/index.markdown

 # Conclusion

 While we believe that the GAN model was successful in generating the art style, we believe that the next steps would be to train for the structure of the images.
-We could do so by

-better data
-diffusion model
+We could do so by either finding a better dataset or using a different model.
+Ideally, we would have a larger dataset where images are aligned and do not span art styles in a range of over 5 centuries.
+We could also use the diffusion model, which while more expensive in training time, is stabler and better at generating images than GANs.

-We also think it would be interesting if, supposing that we successfully train the model, we expand it to also generate different styles from the WikiArt dataset.
+Additionally, we think it would be interesting if, supposing that we successfully train the model, we expanded it to also generate different styles like Romanticism or Baroque art styles in the WikiArt dataset.

 - - -

-Check out our [model](https://colab.research.google.com/drive/16f-V6o3iB7EYTjML0i0ebYNm2gsts9WP?usp=sharing) on Google Colab and our [video demo]()!